ihiverlet/create-sspcloud-training/formation.md

 ## Setting Up an Environment Using the SSP Cloud Platform

-With SSP Cloud, you have the flexibility to create a custom, shareable link that launches a pre-configured service for learners, or, for an even smoother experience, add a link directly within a training catalog.
-These options provide two easy paths for starting a training session:
+With SSP Cloud, you have the flexibility to create a custom, shareable link that launches a pre-configured service for learners, or, for an even smoother experience, add a link directly within tutorials referential.
+These options provide an easy path for starting a training session.

-- [**Creating a Shareable Link**](TO DO ADD LINK TO How the Link Works): Generate a link that contains all the necessary configurations for your chosen environment, and share this link with apprentices.
+1. **Generate a link** that contains all the necessary configurations for your chosen environment, and share this link with apprentices.
 They can then access the environment instantly, with everything they need already set up.

-- [**Embedding in a Training Catalog**](TO DO ADD A LINK TO Add your Training course on the SSP Cloud platform ): Alternatively, you can create a custom “launch” button in SSP Cloud's interface, mapped to your specific training environment.
-This makes it even simpler for learners to access; they just click the button to open the configured environment directly.
+2. **Share this link** with the learners.
+You can create your own tutorial referential by publishing them through a GitHub repository, using a static website, or [adding them to the Tutorials Section on the SSP Cloud Platform](TO DO: ADD LINK to "Add your Training Course on the SSP Cloud Platform").
+By choosing the latter, you can create a custom “launch” button within SSP Cloud's interface, mapped to your specific training environment.
+This makes it even easier for learners to access—just one click opens the configured environment directly.

+The possibilities for sharing your links are endless.
+Choose the one that best fits your needs! ✨

 ### How the Link Works